 Propitiation is a big word.
-We don't use it very much, but it's the same word used to describe the mercy seat-that solid gold covering on the ark of the covenant.
-Jesus is the Mercy Seat which shielded the ten commandments and on which the blood of sacrifice was sprinkled for atonement.
-And atonement is what the Mercy Seat does for us: one side takes the law, the other side takes the blood.
+We don't use it very much, but it's the same word used to describe the ten commandments and on which the blood of sacrifice was sprinkled for atonement.
+And atonement is what the Mercy Seat does for us: one side takes the law, the other side takes the blood